-I am temporarily offering training, supervision, and counseling via secure video.
+I am temporarily offering training, supervision, and counseling in person and via secure video.
 Please contact me for details.

 Whether you are a therapist looking for training/supervision or a family member or individual looking for counseling, I have something to offer you.

 I am a highly experienced supervisor and educator who specializes in "Family Therapy in Action™." and "Supervision in Action™."
 These modalities recognize the mind/body connection by using action methods from psychodrama.

 I have 26 years of experience counseling families and couples with a wide range of problems, including loss, stress, conflict, and disease.
 In addition, I have extensive experience working with groups and individuals with a broad range of issues.
 I am an AAMFT Approved Supervisor and AAMFT Clinical Fellow and have the highest certification in psychodrama as well: Trainer, Educator, Practitioner (TEP).

 Advanced Supervision Group.
 Learn how to use systemic thinking

 Clinical Work Using Action Methods. .